cfeenstra67/sqlauthz/README.md

 ## Examples

-These are a limited set of examples on how you can express certain rule sets in `sqlauthz` using polar.
-Note that the possiblities are nearly endless, and you should learn about the [Polar language](https://www.osohq.com/docs/reference/polar/foundations) if you want to have a firm grasp on everything that's possible.
-You can also check out the [tests](https://github.com/cfeenstra67/sqlauthz/tree/main/test/rules), which includes many minimal examples of rules.
-If you're not sure if something's possible or how to do it, always feel free to [open an issue](https://github.com/cfeenstra67/sqlauthz/issues/new) and I'll be happy to help you our and/or augment these examples with what you're looking for.
+These are a limited set of examples of how you can express certain rule sets in `sqlauthz` using Polar.
+Note that the possibilities are nearly endless, and you should learn about the [Polar language](https://www.osohq.com/docs/reference/polar/foundations) if you want to have a firm grasp on everything that's possible.
+You can also check out the [tests](https://github.com/cfeenstra67/sqlauthz/tree/main/test/rules), which include many minimal examples of rules.
+If you're not sure if something's possible or how to do it, always feel free to [open an issue](https://github.com/cfeenstra67/sqlauthz/issues/new) and I'll be happy to help you out and/or augment these examples with what you're looking for.

 ### A complete example